Go to content

 Dr. Arthur Westwell

-DFG-Eigene stelle 2020-2024
+DFG-Eigene Stelle 2020-2024

 Arthur Westwell

-Raum: PT 4.2.45
+Room: PT 4.2.45

-Tel.: +49 941 943-7465
+Phone: +49 941 943-7465

 Arthur Westwell is undertaking a research project for three years funded by the DFG entitled "Die Sakramentare aus Saint-Amand als Fallstudie in den Prozessen des liturgischen Wandels im 9.
 Jahrhundert."
 He investigates the production of a unique series of deluxe mass books at the monastery of Saint-Amand in north-eastern France, and uses them as examples of the creative and ambitious achievements of compilation in the later Carolingian period.
 These neglected manuscript witnesses demonstrate how ,monastic scribes innovated in organising knowledge, preserving their liturgical inheritence against the turmoils of the Viking invasions.
 He has previously work on Carolingian liturgical ordines, and his book Roman Liturgy and Frankish Creativity: The Early Medieval Manuscripts of the Ordines Romani will be published by Cambridge University Press in 2023.